fynv/ScoreDraft/docs/intro_eng.md

 Staff property for a singing track, giving singer information.

-The value should be literal Python code calling the singer intitializer.
+The value should be literal Python code calling the singer initializer.

 #### converter